 SEMPO will strive to continuously improve public participation.

-Policy 5.1: SEMPO will create and distribute a brochure or other format, describing SEMPO and its work products.
+Policy 5.1: SEMPO will create and distribute printed material about SEMPO and its work products.

 Policy 5.2: SEMPO, when appropriate, will send out press releases informing the region of SEMPO project or plan activities of interest.